IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-The two Ethernet LTPs terminating this multi-technology single-domain Ethernet link are supported by the two underlay Ethernet LTPs terminating the two Cross-technology links, e.g., the LTP 5-1 on PE13 and 6-1 on BR11 shown in {{fig-multi-technology-link-2}}.
+The two Ethernet LTPs terminating this multi-technology single-domain Ethernet link are supported by the two underlay Ethernet LTPs terminating the two cross-technology Ethernet links, e.g., the LTP 5-1 on PE13 and 6-1 on BR11 shown in {{fig-multi-technology-link-2}}.

 After the multi-technology single-domain Ethernet link has been configured